pingcap/tispark/docs/design/2022-03-21-delete-support.md

 It also does not work to modify the configuration at runtime for the catalog is cached.
 We can't change the `showRowId` without clearing the cache, which will affect the performance of TiSpark.

 Considering each SQL requires loadTable, we can manually call method copyTableWithRowId when loadTable.
-This won't affect other SQL and doesn't have problems with cache.
-Next, we need to distinguish when to call copyTableWithRowId
+This won't affect other SQL and needn't to clear the cache.
+Then, need to specify when to call copyTableWithRowId.
+Here are two ways
-- Spark SQL: The hint is a good choice for SQL, but Spark doesn't provide the extension of hint.
+- Use Spark SQL: The hint is a good choice for SQL, but Spark doesn't provide the extension of hint.
-- Read API: We can also add option `（"tidbRowId","true"）`in Read API.
+- Use Read API: Add option `（"tidbRowId","true"）`in Read API.

 In conclusion, we will use Read API with `tidbRowId` option and then call the `copyTableWithRowId` when the table is loaded.
 ```